MAFM Ministry Track:

 - Theological & Ecclesiastical Heritage: Describe the development of Christian worship, doctrine, symbols, structures, and diversity of theological perspectives.

 Ordination is governed and bestowed by specific religious bodies and not by the Seminary.
 The MAFM-Ministry track is not designed to lead to ordination.
 If you are interested in being ordained in your denomination, talk to your denominational authorities and take a look at our MDiv degree program.

-Your experience of interning in a congregational setting begins with SEPC921, Supervised Ministry Orientation, which provides an orientation and overview of the elements and requirements of the three-semester Supervised Ministry experience.
+Your experience of interning in a congregational setting begins with SEPL940 Intro to Supervised Ministry, which provides an orientation and overview of the elements and requirements of the three-semester Supervised Ministry experience.
 You will shadow two pastors, learning more fully about their congregations with an eye toward identifying a potential Supervised Ministry placement site.

 Typically, you carry out your Supervised Ministry placement at one setting for three semesters.
 You participate in all areas of their ministry setting, including worship leadership, pastoral care and counseling, program development, and administrative leadership.
 Supervisors provide evaluations of your work every semester.
 You also complete assignments for several courses at your Supervised Ministry placement, integrating learning through practical application.

 You complete Portfolio 1 during the second semester of Supervised Ministry placement and Portfolio 2 during the last semester of Supervised Ministry.
 In Portfolio courses you will cover topics such as pastoral identity and authority, the history and life of the congregation, and ministry procedures.
 Projects, final assessments, and capstone sermons demonstrate your developing pastoral identity and ability to do theological reflection.